Flexible Options for Meaningful and Safe Remote Return-to-Work

 The Transition2Work program ensures meaningful and safe return-to-work for injured workers.
 We have developed a variety of opportunities that are aligned with the language, capabilities, and technological proficiency of our Transition2Work participants.

-The Work from Home or Employer Worksite program provides greater flexibility to enable employers to accommodate employees who require difficult work restrictions such as frequent medication requirements, no driving, or low physical activity.
+Assignments at the Employer’s Worksite and remote or work-from-home assignments provide greater flexibility for employers to accommodate employees who require work restrictions such as frequent medication requirements, no driving, or low physical activity.

-The Work from Home or Employer Worksite program has been developed through national and local not-for-profits that provide opportunities that meet ReEmployAbility’s standards on meaningful return-to-work.
-Injured workers that have already participated in the program have had successful outcomes and a positive return-to-work experience.
+ReEmployAbility has developed partnerships with nantional and local nonprofits that provide remote and Employer Worksite-based opportunites meeting our standards for meaningful return-to-work.
+Injured workers who have participated in the program have had successful outcomes and a positive return-to-work experience.